LPDI-EPFL/masif_seed/rosetta_scripts/README.md

 This scripts aims to :
 1) Take as an input the seeds provided by MaSIF
 2) Put the seed PDB in complex with the target and relax the pose
-3) Re-design with interface with a penalty for buried unsatisfied polar atoms in the Rosetta scoring function
+3) Re-design the interface with a penalty for buried unsatisfied polar atoms in the Rosetta scoring function